Panteaforoutan/sp25-cse110-lab4/expose/javascript/part2.md

 15. == is loose equality, compares values after type conversion if needed , === is strict equality, compares both type and value.

+17. The function modifyArray will return a new array where each element from the original array [1, 2, 3] is doubled by the doSomething callback function.
+In the for loop it passes each element in the array to doSomething function, which returns the value times two.

+19. 1
+    4
+    3
+    2